-- Maintain regional systems inventories required by MAP-21 and the TPR - Update and maintain regional street, transit, and other transportation-related infrastructure inventories, as appropriate, in GIS format. - Update and maintain a database of projects on the regional road system to assist in preparing updates to the RTSP and TIP, as well as developing current and future year networks for the regional travel demand model.
-This includes the work started in 2013 to create a geodatabase of completed transportation projects on the regional system as well as projects funded in the SKATS TIP. - Work in-house and with the SKATS committees to revise and refine the CMP process and integrate it into the project selection framework. - Revise and refine the comprehensive traffic count and transit ridership database developed by SKATS to provide a central repository of data for internal use.
-Work with Portland State University's ITS Lab to use their web-based database solution, PORTAL, to store traffic count, transit ridership, and other system performance information that is accessible by jurisdictional partners, the public, and researchers. - Develop and maintain a database of collision locations and other pertinent safety related information within the SKATS study area.
+- Maintain regional systems inventories required by MAP-21 and the Transportation Planning Rule (TPR). - Update and maintain regional street, transit, and other transportation-related infrastructure inventories, as appropriate, in GIS format. - Update and maintain a database of projects on the regional road system to assist in preparing updates to the RTSP and TIP, as well as developing current and future year networks for the regional travel demand model.
+This includes the work started in 2013 to create a geodatabase of completed transportation projects on the regional system as well as projects funded in the SKATS TIP. - Work in-house and with the SKATS committees to revise and refine the CMP process and integrate it into the project selection framework. - Revise and refine the comprehensive traffic count and transit ridership database developed by SKATS to provide a central repository of data for internal use. - Develop and maintain a database of collision locations and other pertinent safety related information within the SKATS study area.
 Develop linkages between this database and the count/ridership database to allow for display and analysis of data reflecting the use of the regional system. - Work with partners in Oregon and the rest of the country in investigating appropriate structures to a database for pedestrian and bicycle counts.
 This database should be compatible with the other databases used by SKATS to facilitate display and analysis of the underlying data. - Investigate additional methods of data collection, storage, and analysis in regards to characteristics of all travel in and through the region, whether located on the regional system or not.
 The goal is to minimize staff effort while maximizing data collected and analyzed.
-This may include the use of new tools (such as permanent and portable bike count stations or BlueTooth travel time monitors) and data sources (both public and private), working with both ODOT and the local jurisdictions. - Develop and maintain a database for the indicators defined in the 2015-2035 RTSP.
+This may include the use of new tools (such as permanent and portable bike count stations or BlueTooth travel time monitors) and data sources (both public and private), working with both ODOT and the local jurisdictions.

+• Develop and maintain a database for the indicators defined in the 2015-2035 RTSP.
 For those indicators that use data currently not collected, develop the capability to collect, process, analyze, and store the underlying data.
 This database will likely form the base for the data collected and analyzed as part of the requirement from MAP-21 for system performance measures.

-Regional Operational Characteristics Report (ROCR) that describes travel conditions on the region's roadways based on travel time data, traffic counts, transit ridership, and collision information and that is collected, stored, and processed by SKATS.

-Collision Quick Facts, a document providing a brief overview of the collisions that occurred in the region over the previous year (On-going).

-Databases and geo-databases containing regional roads information, traffic counts, transit ridership, collision information, and completed, funded, and planned future transportation projects in the region (On-going).
-Include this information on the new MWVCOG website, as feasible.

-Report of the regional system indicators identified in the 2015-2035 RTSP.
+- Regional Operational Characteristics Report (ROCR) that describes travel conditions on the region's roadways based on travel time data, traffic counts, transit ridership, and collision information and that is collected, stored, and processed by SKATS. - Collision Quick Facts, a document providing a brief overview of the collisions that occurred in the region over the previous year (On-going). - Databases and geo-databases containing regional roads information, traffic counts, transit ridership, collision information, and completed, funded, and planned future transportation projects in the region (On-going).
+Include this information on the new MWVCOG website, as feasible. - Report of the regional system indicators identified in the 2015-2035 RTSP.